Enigmatic1099/TicTacToe/README.md

 # TicTacToe
-a tictactoe project using classes this is a tic tac toed project for education purpose
+a tictactoe project using classes this is a tic tac toe project for education purpose